Buckyvs/Mask-No-Mask-Detection/README.md

 3. **Test with your own data** by updating the corresponding paths inside the notebook.

-## Configuration

-**Optional:** Customize the following directly in the notebook:
-- Dataset paths for training and testing
-- Model parameters (epochs, batch size, etc.)
-- Detection thresholds for face and mask classification
-- Output visualization styles

 ## Technologies Used

-- Python 3.x
+- Python 3.10
-- TensorFlow and Keras (deep learning frameworks)
+- TensorFlow and Keras
-- OpenCV (image processing and face detection)
+- OpenCV
-- NumPy and Matplotlib (data handling and visualization)
+- NumPy and Matplotlib
-- Jupyter Notebook (interactive development environment)
+- Jupyter Notebook